aloisiovilasboas/caixupets-showcase/README.md

 # 🍔 Caixupets (Showcase)

 **Caixupets** is a point-of-sale system developed for the vegan burger restaurant [Xupets](https://www.instagram.com/xupetsveggie/).
 Built with **Vue** and **Electron**, it features independent interfaces for cashier and kitchen, full item control, combo management, thermal printing, and detailed sales tracking.

+> 🔒 **Note:**
+> This repository is publicly available for portfolio and demonstration purposes only.
-This repository serves as a **public showcase**.
-The source code is private and available upon request.
+> The source code is proprietary and available upon request for non-commercial evaluation.

 ---

 ## 🛠️ Tech Stack

 - **Vue.js** for the interface
-- **Electron** for desktop integration
+- **Electron** for desktop deployment
-- **Thermal printer support** (kitchen and customer receipts)
+- **Thermal printer support (POS58)** (kitchen and customer receipts)
 - Offline-ready and lightweight

 ---